box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/connect-box-functions.md

 ## Add shared content to a group

-Despite all of the user and group management functionality that was built, the purpose of this bot is to allow users to share files and folders from their own Box accounts with everyone in a group.
+The root purpose of this bot is to allow users to share files and folders from their own Box accounts with everyone in a group.
+Building upon all previous functionality, this function performs that task.

 <Choice option='programming.platform' value='node' color='none'>